Optical Images of Mini Boson Stars in Palatini $f(R)$ Gravity: Optical images with spherical light sources

 To obtain the optical image of the boson star, it is necessary to map the celestial coordinates $(\Theta, \Phi)$ to the Cartesian coordinates $(x, y)$ on the imaging plane.
 This mapping depends on the choice of the camera model.
 In this study, we adopt a wide-angle fisheye camera model.
 A Cartesian coordinate system is established on the imaging plane with $O^\prime$ as the origin.
 The projection coordinates of point $A$ on the plane are given by

 Next, we discuss the camera projection.
-The angle of field of view $\alpha_{\text{fov}}$ determines the range of the camera's vision.
+The field of view angle $\alpha_{\text{fov}}$ determines the range of the camera's vision.
 For simplicity, we take $\alpha_{\text{fov}}/2$ in both the $x$ and $y$ directions, thereby defining a square screen.
 The side length of the screen is given by

 On the imaging plane, we divide the screen into an $n \times n$ grid of pixels, where each pixel has a side length of

 The center of each pixel is labeled with coordinates $(i, j)$, where the bottom-left pixel is $(1, 1)$, and the top-right pixel is $(n, n)$.
 The indices $i$ and $j$ range from $1$ to $n$ (in this study, $n = 300$).
 The relationship between the pixel coordinates $(i, j)$ and the projection coordinates $(x_A, y_A)$ is given by